Vortigern

 city.
 While waiting for an answer, the evening

 came on, and they knew not where to go.
-At
+At length,

-and were kindly received.
-It happened, however,
+were kindly received.
+It happened, however, that

-the latter of which, urged by generous
+latter of which, urged by generous hospitality to

-set before them.
-But holy St. Germanus ordered
+them.
+But holy St. Germanus ordered his

-uninjured, and standing by its mother.
+and standing by its mother.

 |